emacsfodder/emacs-mainline/README.md

      (require 'main-line)

-You can customize the separator graphic by setting the custom variable
+You can customize the separator graphic by setting the custom variable (you can also click the separators to cycle through them)

      main-line-separator-style